-If you qualify, include the part of the line 6 amount attributable to the expenses for travel more than 100 miles away from home in connection with your performance of services as a member of the reserves on Form 1040, line 24, and attach Form 2106-EZ to your return.
-Your reservist-related travel expenses are deductible whether or not you itemize deductions.
+If you qualify, complete Form 2106-EZ and include the part of the line 6 amount attributable to the expenses for travel more than 100 miles away from home in connection with your performance of services as a member of the reserves on Form 1040, line 24, and attach Form 2106-EZ to your return.
+The amount of expenses you can deduct on Form 1040, line 24, is limited to the regular federal per diem rate (for lodging, meals, and incidental expenses) and the standard mileage rate (for car expenses), plus any parking fees, ferry fees, and tolls.
+These reserve-related travel expenses are deductible whether or not you itemize deductions.
+Enter the remaining expenses from line 6 on Schedule A (Form 1040), line 21.
 See Pub.
 463 for more information.

 Fee-basis state or local government official.
-You are a qualifying fee-basis official if you are employed by a state or political subdivision of a state and are compensated, in whole or part, on a fee basis
+You are a qualifying fee-basis official if you are employed by a state or political subdivision of a state and are compensated, in whole or part, on a fee basis.

 If you qualify, include the part of the line 6 amount attributable to expenses you incurred for services performed in that job in the total on Form 1040, line 24, and attach Form 2106-EZ to your return.
 These employee business expenses are deductible whether or not you itemize deductions.
+Enter the remaining expenses from line 6 on Schedule A (Form 1040), line 21.